KaiwenJon/MOTC_Transport/README.md

 ## Warning
 There's a limitation on numbers of requesting an API every day.
-If that happens, you will find a error message like this:
+If that happens, you will find a error message like this in the console:
 ```shell
 GET https://ptx.transportdata.tw/MOTC/v2/Tourism/ScenicSpot/Hsinchu?$top=30&$skip=60&$format=JSON 429 (Too Many Requests).
 ```